RagnarB83/ash-documentation/docs/job-types.rst

 ###########################
 A single-point calculation is the most basic job to perform.
-After creating an Ash fragment, you create a Theory object, e.g. a QMTheory from: :doc:`QM-interfaces` an MMTheory (TODO) or a QM/MMTheory (see XX).
+After creating an Ash fragment, you create a Theory object, e.g. a QMTheory from: :doc:`QM-interfaces` an MMTheory (see :doc:`MM-interfaces`) or a QM/MMTheory (see :doc:`QM-MM`).
-The ORCATheory class is recommended for general jobs as this interface is more supported than others.
+The ORCATheory class is recommended as a QM code in general as this interface is more supported than others.
+ORCA contains a large variety of DFT and WFT methods.
 Below, the ORCASP object is created from the ORCATheory class, passing various ORCA-specific variables to it (location of ORCA dir and specifying how the inputfile should look).
 An Ash fragment object is also passed onto the object (now alwasy required).